Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/README.md

 We will begin the term reviewing CSS concepts.
 Then move into new concepts that you will apply to your projects.
 The final project is to build a CSS framework.

 1. [ ] CSS Drawing
+    - Deliverable: GitHub repo or link to Codepen
 1. [ ] CSS Animation
+    - Deliverable: GitHub Repo or link to Codepen (this can be project 1 with animation added)
 1. Explore SASS
     - Added SASS to a past project
         - [ ] Used at least three variables